Sissuire/BVQA-HEKE/README.md

 # BVQA-HEKE

-The data, code and pretrained models will be updated soon.
+Pretrained encoders and extracted features are available now.

+To be constructed ..